-Felt is a very well-designed theme that is very flexible.
+Felt is a very well-designed and professional looking WordPress magazine theme that is very flexible.
 It’s aimed at featuring large images, which makes it ideal for art, design, food, and similar types of magazines.
 The theme is responsive and comes with a ton of ways to easily modify colors, borders, buttons, spacing, and other design elements.
 You can also easily add carousel and slideshow widgets.

 Customizing your site is easy with the unique Style Manager tool, which is built right into the WordPress Customizer.
-The theme is also well-integrated with WooCommerce and with an ads platform, making it easy to sell products or use ads.
+The theme is not only optimized for ads but it is well-integrated with WooCommerce, making it easy to use ads and sell products.

 Pros of Felt: